apache/spark/UPDATING.md

 - `collect_dags` -- use `dag_processing.total_parse_time` instead
 - `dag.loading-duration.<basename>` -- use `dag_processing.last_duration.<basename>` instead
 - `dag_processing.last_runtime.<basename>` -- use `dag_processing.last_duration.<basename>` instead

-### Changes to skipping behaviour of LatestOnlyOperator

-In previous versions, the `LatestOnlyOperator` forcefully skipped all (direct and undirect) downstream tasks on its own.
-From this version on the operator will **only skip direct downstream** tasks and the scheduler will handle skipping any further downstream dependencies.

-No change is needed if only the default trigger rule `all_success` is being used.

-If the DAG relies on tasks with other trigger rules (i.e. `all_done`) being skipped by the `LatestOnlyOperator`, adjustments to the DAG need to be made to commodate the change in behaviour, i.e. with additional edges from the `LatestOnlyOperator`.

-The goal of this change is to achieve a more consistent and configurale cascading behaviour based on the `BaseBranchOperator` (see [AIRFLOW-2923](https://jira.apache.org/jira/browse/AIRFLOW-2923) and [AIRFLOW-1784](https://jira.apache.org/jira/browse/AIRFLOW-1784)).

 ## Airflow 1.10.5